Let's Get Started

 Inflating Your Egg

-3.1 Ensure the valve pin is in the up position.
-When the valve pin is up, you can still pump air into the Egg, but it won’t lose any pressure when the pump hose is disconnected.
+Prepare the Inflation Valve: Ensure the valve pin (center pin) on the inflation valve is in the up position.
+When the pin is up, air can be pumped in, and the Egg will not lose pressure when the pump hose is removed.

-3.3.
-Electric pumps and air compressors can also be used.
-We have adapters and electric pumps if inflating manually is an obstacle.
-If you have an existing e-pump, feel free to use it.
-You won’t void any warranty or do any damage to the Egg by using an off-brand pump.
+Using Electric Pumps: Electric pumps and air compressors can also be used for inflation.
+We offer adapters and e-pumps if manual pumping is difficult.
+If you already own an electric pump, feel free to use it—off-brand pumps will not void your warranty or damage the dock.

 Anchoring